BryanAlbert/ReactLife/README.md

 * Log point clicks in code format (e.g. `grid[4][5] = 'alive';`) so that they can be copied and pasted into a new `tsx` file, Reset should write the function signature, etc. (done)
 * "Auto Load" when a game is selected from the selector (done, simplified the code quite a bit)
 * Change none option in App selector to "Select a game..." (done)
 * Add an About page or popup with instructions?
-Include the rules and instructions--clicking on the grid, loading games, etc. How about on initial load, display the instructions in a dialog with an OK button.
+Include the rules and instructions--clicking on the grid, loading games, etc. How about on initial load, display the instructions in a dialog with an OK button. (done)
 * Load/save games?
 * Edge issues... expand the grid past the visible dimensions in all directions so that edged computations account for cells beyond the edge... but how far?
 	* Dynamically size the array?